-Gold Star Family Memorial Monument
+Gold Star Families Memorial Monument

 The Bay City Gold Star Family Memorial Monument honors the families of